-2. Are there opportunities to market your product or service in another market?
-This sounds like a no brainer, but it’s not.
-You’ve got to understand your audience before you can confidently say yes.
-And even then, your team has to follow through and execute well.
-Not every market behaves like the one you’re currently in and we all know culture heavily influences market decisions.
+2. Are there market opportunities for your product or service in another market?
+This sounds like common sense, but it’s not easily known.
+You’ll need customer insights.
+And even then, your team has to follow through and execute.
 As a result, knowing the culture and customer habits is a must when building out a localization plan.
+Both lay the framework for understanding and succeeding in a new market.

 3. Is demand for your product and service growing on a global scale?
-If so, localization is a must.
-Just don’t forget that certain English phrases, idioms, and assets do not translate into other markets, which is exactly why you’ll need a native approach to translating.
-Localization and transcreation are that native approach and help preserve the intent of your language across different languages and markets.
+If so, localization is definitely the answer.
+Just don’t forget that certain English phrases, idioms, and assets do not translate into other markets.
+A good translation partner will not overlook these details and will leverage localization and transcreation to address them.
+Note, that both localization and transcreation will preserve the intent of your language across different languages and markets.

 Share this post: